How to Remove Yourself from FastPeopleSearch (2026 Guide)

 FastPeopleSearch profiles are among the most detailed of any free people-search site.
 Here is what they typically display:

-- Current and past addresses — full street addresses, often going back a decade or more, with move-in dates.
+- Current and past addresses, full street, often going back a decade or more, with move-in dates.

-- Relatives and associates — names of family members and people linked to you through shared addresses or records, with links to their profiles.
+- Relatives and associates: family members and people linked to you through shared addresses, with links straight to their profiles.

-- Neighbors — people who live at nearby addresses, with their names and contact details.
+- Neighbors: people at nearby addresses, with their names and contact details.

-- Possible associates — individuals connected to you through business records, court filings, or shared phone numbers.
+- Possible associates, connected through business records, court filings, or shared phone numbers.

-All of this information is available to anyone who visits the site — no registration, no payment, no identity verification.
-The only thing someone needs is your name and a rough idea of where you live.
+All of it is visible to anyone who hits the site.
+No registration, no payment, no identity verification.
+Someone needs your name and a rough idea of where you live, and that is it.

 Step-by-Step: How to Remove Your FastPeopleSearch Profile